 I’m a storyteller in prose, comics and journalism whose passion is delving into the whimsical and bitter truths of reality through the lens of the Weird, horror, magical realism and spec-lit.
 I’m also blogeress-in-chief of ATLRetro.com and associate producer of The Outer Dark podcast on This Is Horror.
 On this Website, you’ll find the latest news about my publications and adventures in the literary world.
 To learn more about me and my works – both past and future, read my bio on the About page and check out the Bibliography and Press page of this Website.
 And there’s a special section just for “A Stuffed Bunny in Doll-Land,” the dark graphic toy story which I co-created with Spanish artist Mado Peña for Womanthology: Heroic.

-Dim Shores will publish my novella “Grass” as a limited edition chapbook with illustrations by the incredible Jeanne D’Angelo.
-Preorder info available soon.
+Dim Shores will publish my novella “Grass” as a chapbook with illustrations by the incredible Jeanne D’Angelo.
+Limited to 150 copies.
+Just $11 plus S&H. Preorder info available here.
 Thanks, Sam Cowan!

-My short story, “Black Stone Roses and Granite Gazanias,” has been accepted for publication in the second issue of Mantid Magazine, scheduled for September.
-Preorder info available soon.
-Thanks, Farah Rose!
+My short story, “Black Stone Roses and Granite Gazanias,” has been published in the Summer 2016 of Mantid Magazine.
+Direct link to my story here.
+Print copies available September 15, Thanks, Farah Rose!

 Excited to announce that Cassilda’s Song has been nominated for the World Fantasy Award for Best Collection.
 Congratulations to my editor, Joe Pulver!
 And also to my Cassilda sister Selena Chambers who also received a WFA nomination for Best Short Story for “The Neurastheniac.”